Information for new PhD candidates

 Grønlandsleiret 44, Oslo

-PhD candidates who are financed by Lånekassen can choose to pay the semester registration fee.
+PhD candidates who receive funding from Lånekassen, NORAD or other Ministry of Foreign Affairs programs, can choose to pay the semester fee.

-All other PhD candidates are not defined as "STUDENTS" in this connection, and are not allowed to pay semester registration fee.
+All other PhD candidates are not defined as "STUDENTS" in this connection, and are not eligible to pay semester fee.
+This is regulated by an Act, "Forskrift om Studentsamskipnader".
+Link to the act (in Norwegian only): https://lovdata.no/dokument/SF/forskrift/2008-07-22-828#KAPITTEL_7

-As not all PhD candidates are required to pay the semester registration fee an invoice for semester registration will not automatically be generated.
-Invoices are printed at the Student Information Centre (SiT) upon request.
-SiT is located on the ground floor of the Clock building (link to SiT in the digital map, Mazemap).
+As not all PhD candidates are required to pay the semester fee, an invoice for semester registration will not automatically be generated, and available from the Student web.
+Contact your PhD coordinator if in doubt, or send an e-mail to the Student Information Centre (SiT) email@example.com (link to SiT in the digital map, Mazemap).

 If you are doing your PhD degree as an employee at NMBU, you can choose between a staff and a student ID card.
 If you are not employed at NMBU, you may only get a student ID card.